gustavomartinellidev/llm-evaluation-harness/README.md

 # LLM Evaluation Harness — LangGraph PoC

-A multi-node state graph that benchmarks generative models in parallel, captures quality, latency, tokens and cost, and produces a structured decision memo with an adopt, watch, or avoid recommendation.
+A multi-node state graph that benchmarks generative models in parallel, captures quality, latency, tokens and cost, and produces a structured decision report with an adopt, watch, or avoid recommendation.

 I built this while taking [LangChain Academy's *Introduction to LangGraph*](https://academy.langchain.com/), to practice the framework on a real problem: when an applied AI team picks a model for a task, the answer is always a trade-off across quality, latency, and cost.
 This harness automates the comparison.